-If you like this post and my work, I would appreciate if you would share the article on the social networks.
-You can also send me a donation, so I can continue to publish my work for free.
+If you like this post and my work, I would really appreciate, if you share the article on some social networks.
+Thank you!